Quadratic equations in metabelian Baumslag-Solitar groups: Preliminaries

-The following lemma simply gives the normal form corresponding to \eqref{metabelian:normalform}, and Lemmas \ref{le:semidirect-bound} and \ref{le:log-length} provide useful bounds on, respectively, the semidirect product representation in terms of $|W|$, and the length of a word $W$ corresponding to a given element of $\MZ[\tfrac{1}{n}]\rtimes \MZ$.
+The following lemma gives the normal form corresponding to \eqref{metabelian:normalform}, as well as some useful bounds.
+Lemmas \ref{le:semidirect-bound} and \ref{le:log-length} provide useful bounds on, respectively, the semidirect product representation in terms of $|W|$, and the length of a word $W$ corresponding to a given element of $\MZ[\tfrac{1}{n}]\rtimes \MZ$.